typesafehub/conductr-lib/README.md

 This library provides a reactive API using only Scala and Java types.
 There are no dependencies other than `conductr-bundle-lib`, Scala and the JDK and it is designed to be used where there is no Akka or Play dependency in your application.

-As with `conductr-bundle-lib` there is are two services:
+As with `conductr-bundle-lib` there are two services:

 * LocationService
 * StatusService

-Please read the section on `conductr-bundle-lib` for an overview of these services.
+Please read the section on `conductr-bundle-lib` for an introduction to these services.

 ### LocationService